Professional service executives who base their professional relationships on individual ties bring more value to the firm.

 In other words, Chris's employers would be wise to encourage him to build and maintain his network of individual ties.
 Although the firm's current business is not related to his expertise in microfinance, that misses the point.
 Indeed, it is from that set of individual relationships – and those of Chris's colleagues – that the firm's next growth areas are likely to come.

-Michelle Rogan is an Associate Professor of Entrepreneurship and Family Enterprise at INSEAD.
-She is currently a Visiting Associate Professor at Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
+Michelle Rogan is an Associate Professor at Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.